 4- And the big one, Stories, stories get shared online

-Henry Jenkins, in his book spreadable media further states that the content that gets shared the most online are, humor, shared fantasies, parody, and references, mysteries, timely controversy, and rumors.
-He stated one or two more, but I didn’t fully understand them.
+Henry Jenkins, in his book spreadable media also stated the content that gets shared the most online are, humor, shared fantasies, parody and references, mysteries, timely controversy, and rumors.
+He stated one or two more, but I do not fully understand them.

 Create A Budget For Paid Social Media

-Like it or not, organic social media is pretty much dead, there is still some life in it, I still get good engagement on some of my pages.
-However, we can no longer depend exclusively on Organic content.
+Like it or not, organic social media is pretty much dead.
+However, there is some life in it and I still get good engagement on some of my pages.
+However, we can no longer depend exclusively on organic content.
 Nevertheless, social media ads are your secret weapon.
 In particular Facebook ads.
 In the Caribbean, Facebook ads are the cheapest and most targeted way to reach your target audience.

-While in North America, the cost of reaching people online through Facebook ads is increasing, that’s not the case in the Caribbean because it is still underutilized.
-So every Caribbean business need to be running ads on Facebook, with these ads you can
+In North America, the cost of reaching people online through Facebook ads is increasing.
+However, that’s not the case in the Caribbean because it is still underutilized.
+Every Caribbean business needs to be running ads on Facebook.
+With these ads you can

 1- Sell products and services